Charles Edward Crowder's Obituary

 He was also preceded in death by three brothers and one sister; Grady, Emory, James, and Jeanette.
 He is survived by one sister, Helen of Powder Springs, Georgia.
 He also has many surviving beloved nieces and nephews.

-A Celebration of Life will be held at Davis-Struempf Funeral Home, Saturday, May 16th, at 11:00 am with Chaplain Chris Moore-Keish officiating.
+A Celebration of Life will follow the visitation at 11:00 am at the funeral home with Chaplain Chris Moore-Keish and Rev. Charles Holland officiating.

 His cremated remains will be laid to rest at Westview Cemetery.